Re-evaluating Word Mover's Distance: Normalization is Crucial

+This means that WMD owes its performance improvements from the naive method (i.e., BOW None/L1) to normalization (by a factor of 3.9) rather than the OT formulation (by only a factor of 1.09).
+This ``ablation study'' indicates that L1 normalization is the most significant factor of improvement in WMD.
+We stress that the improvements brought about by L1 normalization are obtained almost for free, whereas the improvements by WMD are at the price of substantial computational costs.
+We should also point out that many papers have not clarified the normalization scheme.
+Because the normalization method and metrics used to compare the vectors significantly affect the performance, we recommend clarifying them in the experimental setups.

 To better illustrate the benefit of WMD, we also use TF-IDF weighting for the marginal measures of WMD.
 Specifically, let $\boldx_\text{tfidf} \in \mathbb{R}^d$ denote a TF-IDF vector.
 We use $\boldn_\text{L1}(\boldx_\text{tfidf})$ instead of $\boldn_\text{L1}(\boldx)$ in the marginal constraints in Eq.
 (2).
 The TF-IDF weighting makes WMD as robust to noise as TF-IDF.
-The fourth row in Table \ref{tab: re-eval} reports the classification errors.
-WMD with TF-IDF weighting performs the best, with approximately a six percent improvement from the normalized TF-IDF, which corresponds to the WMD with the uniform distance matrix $\boldC^\text{unif}$.
-Investigating the (BOW, WMD) and (TF-IDF, WMD-TF-IDF) pairs better clarifies the benefit of the optimal transport formulation.
+The fourth row in Table \ref{tab: re-eval} shows that WMD with TF-IDF weighting performs the best, with approximately a six percent improvement from the normalized TF-IDF, which corresponds to the WMD-TF-IDF with the uniform distance matrix $\boldC^\text{unif}$.
+Investigating the (BOW, WMD) and (TF-IDF, WMD-TF-IDF) pairs illustrates the benefit of the optimal transport formulation.
 We can observe six to eight percent improvements in the optimal transport formulation from the naive baselines.
 This is in contrast to the \emph{sixty} percent improvement claimed in the original study.

-\uline{\textbf{Evaluation on Clean Data.}} We evaluate the methods using clean datasets as well.
+\textbf{Evaluation on Clean Data.} We evaluate the methods using clean datasets without duplicate samples.
 We adopt the same protocol as in the previous experiments except for the removal of duplicate documents.
 Table \ref{tab: clean} reports the classification errors.
-The tendency is the same as that in the previous experiments.
-The differences between (BOW, WMD) and (TF-IDF, WMD-TF-IDF) become even narrower.
+Although the tendency is the same as that in the previous experiments, the differences between (BOW, WMD) and (TF-IDF, WMD-TF-IDF) become even narrower.
 Namely, an approximately five percent improvement in WMD and two percent improvement in WMD-TF-IDF are found.
 The results for other normalization and metrics are reported in Table \ref{tab: clean-full} in the appendix.